 I like my Kobo Clara HD.
 I like the natural light feature and the fact it fucking supports EPUB.

->tries using an ereader as a backup device for some ungoldy reason
+>tries using an ereader as a backup device for some ungoldy reason >implies someone else is dumb

->free information
+>wikipedia >free information lmao

->BIG letters
+>small keeb >BIG letters yikes

+I have a paperwhite, although I'd like it better if the light was more on the yellow side.
 I've started from a kindle 3, upgrading up to the the paperwhite.
 I see no reason to update for now.
 I've already gifted my previous kindles to parents and friends and everyone's happy.
+Before getting into e-readers I basically read nothing.
+Now I've read more than three hundred books.
+I can say that I'm satisfied and my money wasn't wasted.

 >defending corporate jewery while trying and failing to get a sick burn on another user